Pluto: Classification

 From 1992 onward, many bodies were discovered orbiting in the same volume as Pluto, showing that Pluto is part of a population of objects called the Kuiper belt.
 This made its official status as a planet controversial, with many questioning whether Pluto should be considered together with or separately from its surrounding population.
 Museum and planetarium directors occasionally created controversy by omitting Pluto from planetary models of the Solar System.
 In February 2000 the Hayden Planetarium in New York City displayed a Solar System model of only eight planets, which made headlines almost a year later.

+Ceres, Pallas, Juno and Vesta lost their planet status among most astronomers after the discovery of many other asteroids in the 1840s.
+On the other hand, planetary geologists often regarded Ceres, and less often Pallas and Vesta, as being different from smaller asteroids because they were large enough to have undergone geological evolution.
+Although the first Kuiper belt objects discovered were quite small, objects increasingly closer in size to Pluto were soon discovered, some large enough (like Pluto itself) to satisfy geological but not dynamical ideas of planethood.

+In 1998, Brian G. Marsden of Harvard University's Minor Planet Center suggested that Pluto be given the minor planet number 10000 while still retaining its official position as a planet.
+The prospect of Pluto's "demotion" created a public outcry, and in response the International Astronomical Union clarified that it was not at that time proposing to remove Pluto from the planet list.

+In the early 2000's, astronomers at Caltech led by Michael E. Brown undertook a wide survey of the skies using digital detection technology, finding numerous Trans-Neptunian objects.
+Many of these objects were initially measured as larger than or equal in size to Pluto, igniting a debate over whether or not to consider them planets.
+Later, estimates were revised down due to higher than expected albedos.

-Ceres, Pallas, Juno and Vesta lost their planet status after the discovery of many other asteroids.
-Similarly, objects increasingly closer in size to Pluto were discovered in the Kuiper belt region.
-On July 29, 2005, astronomers at Caltech announced the discovery of a new trans-Neptunian object, Eris, which was substantially more massive than Pluto and the most massive object discovered in the Solar System since Triton in 1846.
-Its discoverers and the press initially called it the tenth planet, although there was no official consensus at the time on whether to call it a planet.
+The debate became unavoidable when, in July 2005, these astronomers announced the discovery of a new object, Eris, which was substantially more massive than Pluto and the most massive object discovered in the Solar System since Triton in 1846.
+The press initially called it the tenth planet, although there was no official consensus at the time on whether to call it a planet.
 Others in the astronomical community considered the discovery the strongest argument for reclassifying Pluto as a minor planet.